jeka-dev/jeka/README.md

     jerkar

-This will interpole resources, compile, run unit tests, create jars and package the full distrib in zip file.
-When no method specified, Jerkar invoke the `doDefault` method.
+This will interpole resources (replacing ${version} by a timestamp everywhere), compile, run unit tests, create jars and package the distrib in zip file.
+Tis command is equivalent to``jerkar doDefault` : when no method specified, Jerkar invoke the `doDefault` method.

+---
 To launch a SonarQube analysis along test coverage and producing javadoc:

-    jerkar clean compile unitTest jacoco# sonar#verify javadoc
+    jerkar clean compile unitTest jacoco# sonar#verify javadoc -verbose=true

-This will compile, unit test with test coverage and launch a sonar analysis with sonar user settings.
+This will compile, unit test with test coverage, launch a sonar analysis with sonar user settings and finally produce the javadoc.
-`jacoco#` means that the Jacoco plugin will be activated while the junit test will be running and `sonar#verify` means that Jerkar will invoke a method called `verify`in the sonar plugin class.
+- `jacoco#` means that the Jacoco plugin will be activated while the junit test will be running
+- `sonar#verify` means that Jerkar will invoke a method called `verify`in the sonar plugin class
+- `verbose=true`means that the log will display verbose information